-- Nest choice is typically limited to one type of standardized rollaway group nest. - The drinkers are often placed in front of nests. - Some research: In some cases, this led to agonistic interactions between the hens in front of the nests (Lentfer et al., 2011). - Nest platform is important (more than 30 cm in width) (Lentfer et al, 2013). - Unsuitable access platforms may increase social interactions and aggression between hens and lead to unsettled pre-laying behavior → Floor eggs. - Confinement type after transfer.
-Good option
+- Nest choice is typically limited to one type of standardized rollaway group nest. - The drinkers are often placed in front of nests. - Nest platform is important (more than 30 cm in width) (Lentfer et al, 2013). - Unsuitable access platforms may increase social interactions and aggression between hens and lead to unsettled pre-laying behavior → Floor eggs. - Confinement type after transfer.
+Could be an option